 – On micro small family scale I just hope to fill in the expectations they have for me to be the best possible man, father, and grandfather.

 Fashion and fine art photographer

-Is to make a photo diary for 2015 and maybe get it published.
+Is to make a photo diary and maybe get it published.
 Ups and downs in my super fancy life.
 And of course to remember to bring my Canon G1X with me at all time to capture all the images I too often loos during the days.